US-Iran blockade stalemate in Strait of Hormuz amid ceasefire extension and ship seizures

 Details reported by only one source:

-- White House spokesperson Karoline Leavitt stated Donald Trump did not consider the seizure of the two ships a violation of the US-Iran ceasefire because they were not American or Israeli.
+- White House spokesperson Karoline Leavitt stated Trump does not consider the seizure of the two container ships a violation of the US-Iran ceasefire because they were not American or Israeli.

 - United Airlines raised fares by 15–20% and cut 2026 flying capacity by 5% due to surging fuel costs.